mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 val wrongSalary = Salary(-1000.0, "eu")
 ```

 In general, we want to avoid the creation of invalid objects.
-To do so, we can define what we call a smart constructor.
-Smart constructors are factories that look like regular constructors but perform validations and generally return the valid object or some typed error.
+To do so, we can define what we call a smart constructor. **Smart constructors are factories that look like regular constructors but perform validations and generally return the valid object or some typed error**.

-In Kotlin, the application of the pattern requires to change the scope of the main construct to `private`:
+In Kotlin, the application of the pattern requires to change the scope of the main construct to `private` to avoid the creation of objects outside the factory:

 ```kotlin
 data class Salary private constructor(val amount: Double, val currency: String)